Created by a Student, for Students

 NIfTI file format Skull-stripping (BET, HD-BET) Intensity normalization Co-registration nibabel & SimpleITK 3D Slicer / ITK-SNAP

-MONTH 03 May Q1
+WEEK 03 Q1

 Introduction to open-source tools for creation of automated image segmentation algorithms — MONAI Core, MONAI Label & MONAI Auto3DSeg.
 Explore the MONAI ecosystem: a PyTorch-based framework purpose-built for medical imaging.
 MONAI Core provides transforms and dataloaders; MONAI Label enables interactive annotation; Auto3DSeg automates model selection and training.